 Some plans offer only preventive coverage

-Only offered in 18 states and the District of Columbia
+Only offered in 18 states and the District of Columbia, but will add 5 more states in 2021

-Cigna is a large insurance company with Medicare Advantage offerings in 18 states and the District of Columbia.
+Cigna is a large insurance company with Medicare Advantage offerings in 18 states and the District of Columbia for 2020 and has added 5 additional states for 2021.
 While its network coverage could be larger, it offers a wide variety of dental plans in the states it serves.

 The dental plan options were not uniform across plans, so it’s important to read the coverage details carefully.
 For example, the HealthSpring True Choice (PPO) plan had a $0 premium with a dental allowance of $1,500 for preventive and comprehensive care.
-However, the Cigna HealthSpring Advantage (HMO) has a $0 premium, but only offers coverage for preventive services, such as cleanings and X-rays with no comprehensive dental coverage, such as fillings or dentures.
-Another plan called the HealthSpring Primary (HMO) offered a $23.70 premium and included a $750 dental benefit for preventive and comprehensive care.
+The Cigna Preferred Medicare (HMO) has a $0 premium and offers $2,000 in yearly dental benefits as well.
+Another difference between the two is of course the medical coverage (HMO vs. PPO).

 Cigna’s variety of plans is helpful for choice.
 However, it can extend the time needed to research and compare plans while considering how much dental coverage you need.